When will I receive my EZ?

 The Planck EZ comes with USB C-to-C cable which is 80cm long.
 Included in the box is a USB C-to-A dongle which you can attach to the end of the cable, if your computer does not have a USB type C port.

 What keyswitches work with the "change-it-yourself" feature?

 Change-it-yourself (CIY) is a standard feature on all keyboards sold from January 2018 onwards (revision 5 and up).
 You're not limited to using our keyswitches - anyplate-mounted Cherry-compatible keyswitch would work.
-Note that PCB-mounted keyswitches are not compatible with our CIY keyboards.
+PCB-mounted switches could work too, but don't always fit as well.